VictorW96/df-webfort-mp/static/README.md

 A real world example:

-	http://<your host>/webfort.html?nick=Urist&hide-chat&tiles=ShizzleClean.png
+	http://<your host>/webfort.html?nick=Urist&tiles=ShizzleClean.png

-Will set your `nick` to Urist, hide the chat pane, and set the tileset to `ShizzleClean.png`.
+Will set your `nick` to Urist and set the tileset to `ShizzleClean.png`.

 Parameters can be stored into your browser's `localStorage`, where they can persist between sessions. for example, opening: